Microlocal Analysis of Quantum Fields on Curved Spacetimes: Feynman propagator on asymptotically Minkowski spacetimes

 In the particular case of the Minkowski spacetime $\rr^{1, d}$ and $P= \p_{t}^{2}- \Delta_{x}+ m^{2}$, the Feynman inverse obtained from the vacuum state is equal to the Fourier multiplier by the distribution

-In this section we will describe the results of \cite{GW5, GW7}, devoted to this question on spacetimes which are {\em asymptotically Minkowski}, and hence have in general no global symmetries, only asymptotic ones.
+In this chapter we will describe the results of \cite{GW5, GW7}, devoted to this question on spacetimes which are {\em asymptotically Minkowski}, and hence have in general no global symmetries, only asymptotic ones.

-It turns out that it is possible in this case to define a {\em canonical Feynman inverse} $G_{F}$, which is the inverse of $P$ between some appropriate Sobolev type spaces.
+It turns out that it is possible in this case to define a {\em canonical Feynman inverse} $G_{\rm F}$, which is the inverse of $P$ between some appropriate Sobolev type spaces.

-More concretely, one introduces spaces $\cY^{m}$, $\cX^{m}_{\rm F}$ for $m\in \rr$, see Subsect. \ref{sec13.3}, where $\cY^{m}$ is a space of functions decaying fast enough when $t\to \pm\infty$, while functions in $\cX^{m}_{F}$ satisfy asymptotic conditions at $t= \pm \infty$ which are analogs of the wavefront set condition which characterizes Feynman parametrices.
+More concretely, one introduces spaces $\cY^{m}$, $\cX^{m}_{\rm F}$ for $m\in \rr$, see Section \ref{sec13.3}, where $\cY^{m}$ is a space of functions decaying fast enough when $t\to \pm\infty$, while the functions in $\cX^{m}_{\rm F}$ satisfy asymptotic conditions at $t= \pm \infty$ which are analogs of the wavefront set condition which characterizes Feynman parametrices.